Skip to main content

 “Raise” build your barn.
 Score where parts are to be attached with a scoring tool, fork, or toothed rib.
 Connect using vinegar to moisten scored area only and press together.
 Add roof design details of clay strips to cover any cracks in the clay that may appear when bending clay to attach roof.

-Use Coil to Reinforce Seams
+Reinforce the Seams

 Secure connection with a coil and smooth with finger.

-Details
+Add Architectural Details

 Finish barn by adding details–cutting out doors, windows, etc.